barryclark/jekyll-now/_posts/2016-08-06-NodeJS-Startup-And-Gulp-Config.md

 ```

 The callback function is passed the changed file as the parameter, and here
-we just pass the file object to the notify function on the gulp-live server.
+we just pass the file object to the **notify** function on the gulp-live server.
 This
 will then cause gulp-live-server to reload the page or just reload
 the file if possible.

 > There is an important difference as livereload will not refresh the page for
 > CSS files and will just apply the new styles dynamically.

+The notify function provided by gulp-live-server is what will trigger the
+livereload functionality.
+Calling that is going to cause the browser to reload
+and it is the hook and the key method of the entire livereload functionality.

 Finally the second and last watch is attached to the only server side file
 which actually starts up the express server: